MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 ---
-title: Create an app in PowerApps for the Common Data Service for Apps | Microsoft Docs
+title: Quickstart: Generate an app in PowerApps for the Common Data Service for Apps | Microsoft Docs
 description: Automatically generate an app in PowerApps to manage data in the Common Data Service for Apps
 services: powerapps
 documentationcenter: na